accolt/Pet-Projects-in-Data-Analysis/project_3/README.md

-# Determination of the market value of real estate

-## Project Description
+# 03. Real estate market analysis

-This task requires to conduct an analysis of different types of real estate in Russia and investigate key factors that influence prices.
+This task requires to conduct an analysis of different types of real estate in Saint-Petersburg and investigate key factors that influence prices.

+## Research objectives
+Determine the market value of real estate and typical parameters of apartments.